-Which city is cheaper, San Remo or Almeria?
+Which place is cheaper, San Remo or Almeria?

 These are the overall average travel costs for the two destinations.